 Homework is an integral part of every pupil's learning.
 Homework encompasses a variety of activities instigated by the parent or the teacher to support the pupils' learning.
 For example, a parent who spends time reading with a child at bedtime is helping with homework.
-Homework can play a positive role in raising a child's level of attainment but also we recognise the importance of free time and play for a child's growth and development.
-While homework is important it should not prevent children from taking part in a wide range of out-of-school clubs and organisations that play an important part in the lives of many children.
+Homework can play a positive role in raising a child's level of attainment but we also recognise the importance of free time and play for a child's growth and development.
+While homework is important it should not prevent children from taking part in a wide range of out - of - school clubs and organisations that play an important part in the lives of many children.

-The aims of our Homework Policy are to;
+The aims of our Homework Policy are to:

-- consolidate, develop and extend work done in school and to allow pupils to practise skills taught in lessons. - to help pupils develop the skills of independent learning. - to promote a partnership between home and school to support each pupil's learning. - to develop in pupils, self-discipline and self-motivation. - to help pupils to develop good work habits for the future.
+- Consolidate, develop and extend work done in school and to allow pupils to practise skills taught in lessons. - Help pupils develop the skills of independent learning. - Promote a partnership between home and school to support each pupil's learning. - Develop pupils' self-discipline and self-motivation. - Help pupils to develop good work habits for the future.